Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-187:
+New in this latest version release-188:

 1.)
-A transparent optimization was applied to the SinkingBody bugfix, which was proving rather expensive in CPU usage.
-Basically, it only runs if you are within 1000m of the ground of a celestial with a PQS, now.
+More optimizations to the SinkingBody runtime method.

 2.)
-This optimization should be completely safe, but testing around grabbing and landing on far-from-system-center asteroids would be appreciated.
+The "distance from ground" at which the SinkingBody fix toggles off was changed to 2500m to avoid other vessels being in physics range.
+Also, never run the check code on gas giants.

 Known Bugs: